 If you require hotel accommodation in Glasgow then first try a hotel booking service provided by Booking.com.
 They offer all types of accommodation to suit all tastes and pockets from; Budget Hotels, Traditional Bed & Breakfast establishments to Five Star Hotels and Serviced Apartments.
 Plus their booking system is straightforward and easy to use.
 Yes this site will earn a small commission if you book through them, but it will help towards the running costs of keeping this Guide going.

 Leave the M74 at Junction 1A and take the A728 towards Polmadie/King’s Park/Hampden.
 At the T-junction with traffic lights, bear right onto Aikenhead Road.
 After about half a mile you will go through a set of double traffic lights with the Toryglen Football centre on the left.
 Carry-on, straight through these lights and the Aikenhead Road beers round to your right and Hampden Park.
 The main entrance is off Aikenhead Road on the right and this leads up to a large car park which is free, located behind the South Stand.

 The nearest railway stations to Hampden Park are Mount Florida and Kings Park.
 Both are served by trains from Glasgow Central (journey time around 10-15 minutes) and are around a five minute walk away from the stadium.

 Booking train tickets in advance will normally save you money!
 Find train times, prices and book tickets with Trainline.
 Visit the website below to see how much you can save on the price of your tickets:

-Concessions apply to OAP's, Under 16's, Students & the Unemployed.
+Concessions apply to Over 65’s, Under 17’s Students and Unemployed.

 Clyde and Albion Rovers.